-Blizzard Entertainment, privately owned and headquartered in the US, with Activision Blizzard as its parent company and /'aut/ studio as a subsidiary, was founded in 1991.
-The company employs approximately 5680 individuals and reported $1.6B in revenue as of 2023.
-It functions as a tier 1 media tech buyer.
-The company specializes as a developer and publisher of entertainment software, particularly focusing on niche sports.
+Blizzard Entertainment, a privately owned company headquartered in the US, with Activision Blizzard as its parent company and subsidiary /'aut/ studio, was founded in 1991.
+The company employs approximately 5,680 individuals and reported $3.1 billion in revenue as of 2025.
+Functioning as a tier 1 media tech buyer, its main product is niche sports, with the company operating as a developer and publisher of entertainment software.

 Similar Companies